 - The victim died as a result of medical malpractice

-- The victim was killed in an accident that resulted from negligence on behalf of someone else
+- The victim was killed in an accident that resulted from negligence or wrecklessness of another.

 In a wrongful death lawsuit, the victim (or, in this case, the survivors of the victim) has the burden of proof, meaning that we will need to go through every detail in the situation in order to provide ample, compelling proof that this is a legitimate case.
 Once we are able to establish that the defendant in our case is, in fact, responsible for the death of your loved one, then we will be able to move forward with the case.